 At the first sign of trouble, the classroom teacher will be responsible for talking to the student, communicating with the parents, identifying areas of deficiency, and implementing any necessary interventions at that time.
-The Instructional Coach and the teacher's teammates and mentor, if appropriate, available to suggest research-based, effective strategies.
-Communication between the teacher and the parents is a key step and one that negotiable.
-Powerschool will provide one way that communicate with parents and all parents will be encouraged and helped if needed to regularly check their student's attendance and grades online.
-Parents will also have two opportunities during the year to schedule formal conferences with their student's teachers to share concerns and information Time has been built into the calendar for these about student progress. parent-teacher conferences.
+The Instructional Coach and the teacher's teammates and mentor, if appropriate, will be available to suggest research-based, effective strategies.
+Communication between the teacher and the parents is a key step and one that is not negotiable.
+Powerschool will provide one way that teachers communicate with parents and all parents will be encouraged and helped if needed to regularly check their student's attendance and grades online.
+Parents will also have two opportunities during the year to schedule formal conferences with their student's teachers to share concerns and information about student progress.
+Time has been built into the calendar for these parent-teacher conferences.